gem/oq-engine/README.md

 ![OpenQuake Logo](https://github.com/gem/oq-infrastructure/raw/master/logos/oq-logo.png)

 The **OpenQuake Engine** is an open source application that allows users to compute **seismic hazard** and **seismic risk** of earthquakes on a global scale.
 It runs on Linux, macOS and Windows, on laptops, workstations, standalone servers and multi-node clusters.
+DOI: [10.13117/openquake.engine](https://doi.org/10.13117/openquake.engine)

 <!-- GEM BEGIN: apply the following patch with the proper values for the next release
 -[![Build Status](https://travis-ci.org/gem/oq-engine.svg?branch=master)](https://travis-ci.org/gem/oq-engine)